Quick Reference

 INNER JOIN

-Only rows that match in both tables.
+Only rows that have a match in both tables.

 SELECT e.name, d.department_name